-- Sharing their Husky Card or CBORD Mobile ID app with other people for any reason, including residence hall or room access. - Duplicating, lending, or borrowing of Husky Cards, room or building keys. - Accessing residential buildings or spaces outside of the terms of their housing agreement.
-Students may not access any restricted, locked, or closed residence facility space or enter a closed building without authorization during a University break or after they have checked out of a space.
+- Sharing their Husky Card or mobile apps including CBORD Mobile ID or GET Mobile with other people for any reason, including residence hall or room access or for the use of meal plans, accounts, or for services on or off-campus. - Duplicating, lending, or borrowing of Husky Cards, room or building keys. - Accessing residential buildings or spaces outside of the terms of their housing agreement.
+Students may not access any restricted, locked, or closed residence facility space or enter a closed building without authorization during a university break or after they have checked out of a space.